deka108/ghcli/README.md

 - [x] Teams Listing, Gets a Team from Name
 - [x] Adding members to a GitHub Repository
 - [x] Adding a GitHub Repository to a team or vice versa
+- [x] Use tests
-- [ ] Use unit tests + mocking the unit tests instead of integration tests
+- [ ] Mocking the unit tests instead of integration tests

-These are tasks that I need, will be added as I require more.
-Add unit tests + mock instead of integration tests
+These are tasks that I need, will be added as I require more

 ## Thanks